LeoQK/SC2-Bots/README.md

 | Macro            | Build and manage an economy | Mine ressources, create new buildings, produce army units and updates | Good macro leads to a large army, multiple base expansions, and continous flow of production |
 | Mirco            | Control an army | Coordinate individual units' movements and actions in combat | Good mirco leads to quick and adaptive maneuvers and a high survivability of units |

-First, build and manage an economy.
-This includes buiding workers to mine ressources, create new buildings, and use the buildings to produce army units and updates.
-We refer to the economic gameplay as *macro* gameplay.

-Second, control an army.
-This includes commanding army units mainly on a tactical level.
-The tactical level covers the control of individual units in combat.
-We refer to the control of units as *micro* gameplay.

 Depending on a player's skill, the player might decide to pursue a micro or macro-intensive gameplay.
-The former is generally differentiated through a large army, the latter through quick maneuvers and high unit survival.

 The game ends if one of the players has lost all their buildings, or a player resigns.
 A game can last anywhere from 5 to 30 minutes.
 To gain a glimpse of what StarCraft II gameplay is like, take a look at one the professional esports matches on [YouTube](https://www.youtube.com/watch?v=QFFrMJykL2w).